 The result is a signature speaker which is far, far more than simply a celebrity endorsement.
 Every part of the Lynchback is a physical embodiment of George Lynch’s preferences and years of experience as a lead guitarist.
 What you’ll get is a warm, vintage Celestion tone, with a modern edge and top end clarity.

-To find out more about the technical specification of the G12-50GL Lynchback, take a look at the physical speaker product page, or explore its tonal qualities with some of the Listening Resources listed below.
+To find out more about the technical specification of the G12-50GL Lynchback, take a look at the physical speaker dead link, use this: https://celestion.com/product/g12-50gl-lynchback/ , or explore its tonal qualities with some of the Listening Resources listed below.

-With a pedigree like that, the G12-50GL Lynchback IR is an impulse response that every lead guitar player will want to add to their collection.
+With a pedigree like that, the G12-50GL Lynchback IRs and DSRs are speaker responses that every lead guitar player will want to add to their collection.

 Greenback aficionados are going to love the extra edge they’ll get from the Lynchback, while others will appreciate the highly distinctive tone, helping to give character to different guitars in a multi-track mix.
-And it’s the ideal speaker tone to add to your playing if you want to recreate some of those classic hair metal tracks from the late 80s and 90s or, of course, some of George Lynch’s more recent work with Lynch Mob.
+And it’s the ideal speaker tone to add to your playing if you want to recreate some of those classic hair metal tracks from the late 80s and 90s or, of course, some of George Lynch’s other work such as Lynch Mob or his many solo projects.

-Alternatively, you can also combine IRs to tweak the Lynchback tone in a different direction.
-The driving force behind the G12-50GL was all about getting the tone that George had in his head to come to life, so we’re pretty sure that mixing it with one of our other speaker IRs to create your own perfect tone is something Mr Lynch would approve of.
+Alternatively, you can combine and blend speaker responses to tweak the Lynchback tone in a different direction.
+The driving force behind the G12-50GL was all about getting the tone that George had in his head to come to life, so we’re pretty sure that mixing it with one of our other speaker responses to create your own perfect tone is something Mr Lynch would approve of.

-The G12-50GL Lynchback speaker IR is available in 5 different cabinet configurations as usual (1×12 open and closed back, 2×12 open and closed back, 4×12 closed back) and a plethora of tone options to choose from, with the option to buy all 5 together at a discount.
+The G12-50GL Lynchback speaker IRs & DSRs are available in 5 different cabinet configurations as usual (1×12 open and closed back, 2×12 open and closed back, 4×12 closed back) and a plethora of tone options to choose from, with the option to buy all 5 together at a discount.

 Listening Resources for the Celestion Lynchback: